tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 <hr>

 ### ** *Try This!* **
-- In *dom-3.html*, write code that changes the second &lt;h2> text to "I am the second h2!".
-Use the *E:nth-last-of-type(n)* selector.
+- In *dom-3.html*, write code that changes the text of the second &lt;h2> to "I am the second h2!".
+Use the CSS3 *E:nth-last-of-type(n)* selector.

 <hr>